whichdigital/which-technical-exercise-candidate/README.md

 npm run test
 ```

+The tests do not cover everything we have asked for.
+They are there to get you started.
+You are welcome to add any more you see as necessary.

 ## Submitting

 Before submitting your solution we strongly encourage you to run both the tests (`npm run test`) and to test the command line robot (`npm run robot < some-input-file.json`).